mr-abhishek-kumar-singh/portfolio/index.md

 I am a cybersecurity professional and automation engineer with a strong background in penetration testing, security automation, and cloud security.
 With hands-on experience in ethical hacking, network security, and automation, I am passionate about securing digital assets and streamlining security processes through scripting and automation.

-## A bit about the Hacker's Realm

-> **Fun fact**: The word "hacker" was first used in 1970s by members of the MIT to describe attackers who would illegally bypass security measures gaining access to data and software.

-Hackers are everywhere!
-In today's world, we all use "hacks" or "tricks" to get the job done.
-Be it using your brain, or leveraging a tool to find clever ways to get something done.
-Hacking has been a part of human lives way before the term was coined.

-The question arises - What exactly is data and softwares and why do we need to protect them?

-Data is any information that holds value, be it your cutesy family photos, or your documents you store on Cloud Drives, data exists everywhere.
-Before internet was even a thing, there were printed documents that needed to be secured to prevent unwanted access or tampering.
-On the other hand, softwares are a set of instructions, data, or programs that tell a computer what to do and how to do it, enabling it to perform specific tasks and interact with users.
-Both data and softwares go hand-in-hand to perform the so-called information exchange.

-So, protecting the data using various techniques is similar to those scanners and security guards you encounter in mall entrances.
-Data and softwares need to be protected from **Cyber attacks**, requiring both checking and verification.

-In case you are wondering how cyber attacks work, the friendly little pop-up when you clicked the link was a harmless example of an XSS attack, which can be used to steal your information or inject a virus into your system.

-Many more such attacks exist in the real world.
-While it is practically impossible to be completely secure in this ever-evolving world, my objective is to contribute to the safety of the internet.

-On that note, I welcome you to my portfolio website.
-Happy reading...

 ## Skills
 - **Penetration Testing**: Web applications, APIs, Mobile apps, Network infrastructure
 - **Security Automation**: Custom security tools, Python scripting, Automation frameworks